 Her statement is a confession that vigilance has faded over time.
 Some of this is a natural process -- a human desire for normalcy, the tendency of civilized people to repress unpleasant realities.
-Vigilance is like a knife that dulls when it is
+Vigilance is like a knife that dulls when it is not used.

 Which is precisely why vigilance requires leadership.
 Urgency is either sharpened by rhetoric and expectation -- or it is sharpened by tragedy.

 A president can't be held responsible for every mistake at every level of government.
 But every level of government takes its cues from the president and his main advisers.
 And it is difficult to argue that the Obama administration has even attempted to create an atmosphere of urgency in the war on terror.
 The listless, coldblooded and clueless response of the Hawaii White House to the Christmas Day attack was only the most recent indication.
 Over the last year, nearly every rhetorical signal from the administration -- from the use of war-on-terror euphemisms such as "overseas contingency operations" and "man-caused disasters" to its preference for immediately categorizing terrorism as the work of an "isolated extremist" -- has been designed to convey a return to normalcy, a contrast to the supposed fear-mongering of the past.